interchainio/security/resources/CLASSIFICATION_MATRIX.md

 If you are interested in receiving security advisories about vulnerabilities discovered in the Interchain Stack, sign up for the security email distribution list [here](https://interchaincirt.org/signup).

 If you are a chain operator and you want to verify if Emergency Security Coordination for an Interchain Stack component is taking place, please reach out to our official channel by emailing [security@interchain.io](mailto:security@interchain.io).
 Though our team cannot make public announcements about private security coordination activities, we can privately confirm if any emergency coordination is actively taking place.

+### Changelog

+- ACMv1.2: Change "Critical" imapct to "Considerable" to avoid confusion with Severity rating.
+The impact captured before and after this change is the same.

 [Security Classification Matrix](https://github.com/interchainio/security/blob/main/resources/CLASSIFICATION_MATRIX.md) © 2024 by Amulet is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/?ref=chooser-v1)